The Facial & Oral Surgery Center

 5. If oral cancer is discovered early enough, the cure rate is around 90%

 The biggest concern about oral cancer is that it is not discovered soon enough.
 That is why it is important not to overlook any suspicious bumps that appear in your mouth, and to give your oral surgeon a call as soon as you see it.

 Head and neck cancers are not usually discovered soon enough.
-Make sure you are practicing regular self-examinations, and contact our office today at Fargo Office Phone Number 701-232-9565 for an oral cancer screening!
+Make sure you are practicing regular self-examinations, and contact our office today at The Facial & Oral Surgery Center Fargo ND Office Phone Number 701-232-9565 for an oral cancer screening!

 Patients always wonder why it is recommended that they get their wisdom teeth extracted, or why they even have wisdom teeth in the first place!
 We always want our patients to be in the know and have all of their questions answered.
 It is important to understand the benefits of having your wisdom teeth extracted.

-We invite you to read through our frequently asked questions about wisdom teeth and the extraction process and call us at Fargo Office Phone Number 701-232-9565 if you have any questions.
+We invite you to read through our frequently asked questions about wisdom teeth and the extraction process and call us at The Facial & Oral Surgery Center Fargo ND Office Phone Number 701-232-9565 if you have any questions.

 Why do we have wisdom teeth?